But those poor people in Cozumel are just going to get hammered.

 My health care should be paid by the government.

-So should my education.
+Why, so should my education.

 I should have to pay for my own education.

-The government says that we all need to be educated.
+Whether the government says that we all need to be educated, well, the government should pay for my education.

-My family can't look at how much it costs.
+Look at how much it costs.

 Government should pay it.

-And of course, there's always politicians who come, yes, I agree with you, and I will be the one making sure you get your education, guaranteeing that whoever is the recipient of such large S will keep voting for these pins.
+And of course, there's always politicians who come, yes, I agree with you, and I will be the one making sure you get your education, guaranteeing that whoever is the recipient of such large S will keep voting for these people.

-This has been going on for years.
+And this has been going on for years.

-It's the it's the nation's the world's lone superpower.
+It's the nation, the world's lone superpower.

-It has a an economic engine that surpasses anything ever in human history, surpasses even the wildest dreams of people who lived only a generation or two ago.
+It has an economic engine that surpasses anything ever in human history, surpasses even the wildest dreams of people who lived only a generation or two ago.

-The prosperity today in this country.
+The prosperity today in this country, your grandparents never dreamed of.

-Well, your grandparents, if you're 50 or over, and in some cases your parents didn't dream of it.
+And in some cases, your parents didn't dream of it.

 And so you have all this prosperity produced by some.